 Example: Jeb is a night security guard patrolling a private park in Las Vegas.
 While Jeb is turned away, Grant spikes his coffee with Ambien.
 Later while Jeb falls asleep on the job, Grant sneaks into the park for a midnight hike.

 Since trespass is not a crime of violence, Grant should not face charges of administering controlled substances to aid in the commission of a crime of violence.
-Instead, Grant would face charges for the Nevada crime of trespass (NRS 207.200) and the Nevada crime of battery (NRS 200.481) for giving the drugs to Jeb without his consent.
+Instead, Grant would face charges for trespass (NRS 207.200) and battery (NRS 200.481) for giving the drugs to Jeb without his consent.

 It is challenging for prosecutors to successfully prove what a defendant’s intent is because state-of-mind is intangible.
 Therefore, the D.A. looks to “circumstantial” evidence such as text messages and eyewitness testimony.